For some reason, people immediately turn to buying bins, baskets and boxes when they have too much stuff.

 They think putting their things in pretty, matching receptacles will help their clutter situation.

-The problem is most of us already can’t breathe in our homes because of the sheer amount of stuff.
+The problem is most of us already can’t breathe because we have too much stuff.
 Clutter causes stress and anxiety.

-And when you buy bins, boxes and baskets, you have just brought MORE stuff into your home.
+When you buy bins, boxes and baskets, it means bringing MORE stuff into your home.

 The key to feeling better is purging.

 But purging is uncomfortable.
 It requires decision-making and quieting your inner-voice that says, “But I spent so much money on that,” or “What if I need it one day?”

 Your inner-voice says this because it likes the status quo.
 It does not want you to change.